 Can I book practice rooms during the residential learning week?

-Students studying on the Certificate: The Practice of Music Making are able to book practice rooms during the residential learning week (only).
+Students studying on Creative Music Making are able to book practice rooms during the residential learning week (only).

 Can I bring along my children or my partner to the Residential programme?